Create a middleware filter

 public static class MessageFilterConfigurationExtensions{ public static void UseMessageFilter(this IConsumePipeConfigurator configurator) { if (configurator == null) throw new ArgumentNullException(nameof(configurator));

-Section titled “Create the message type observer”The observer then adds the pipe specification when a message type is configured.
+Section titled “Create a configuration observer”The observer then adds the pipe specification when a message type is configured.

 public class MessageFilterConfigurationObserver : ConfigurationObserver, IMessageConfigurationObserver{ public MessageFilterConfigurationObserver(IConsumePipeConfigurator receiveEndpointConfigurator) : base(receiveEndpointConfigurator) { Connect(this); }